gsri-18/BEE-102-2025-Assignment/Q2-Markov transition matrix/README.md

 ## How To Use This Project

-1. Place your multi-sequence FASTA file in the `data/` folder.
+1. Place your multi-sequence FASTA file in the same path.
 2. Run the script to generate transition matrices and heatmaps for each sequence.
 3. Find all outputs neatly organized in the `outputs/` directory — CSV files for raw probabilities and PNGs for heatmaps.
 4. Explore and compare nucleotide transition patterns across sequences or species.